tucnak/telebot/README.md

 go get gopkg.in/tucnak/telebot.v2
 ```

-Telebot is a bot framework for Telegram Bots API.
-This package provides a super convenient API
+Telebot is a bot framework for [Telegram](https://telegram.org) [Bot API](https://core.telegram.org/bots/api).
-for command routing, message and inline query requests, as well as callbacks.
-Actually, I went a
+This package provides the best of its kind API for command routing, inline query requests and keyboards, as well
-couple steps further and instead of making a 1:1 API wrapper I focused on the beauty of API and
+as callbacks.
+Actually, I went a couple steps further, so instead of making a 1:1 API wrapper I chose to focus on
-bot performance.
-All the methods of telebot API are _extremely_ easy to remember and later, get
+the beauty of API and performance.
+All the methods of telebot API are _extremely_ easy to memorize and get
 used to.
-Telebot is agnostic to the source of updates as long as it implements the Poller interface.
+Telebot is agnostic to the source of updates as long as the source implements the `Poller` interface.
-Poller means you can plug your telebot into virtually any bot infrastructure, if you have any.
+`Poller` means you can plug your telebot into virtually any existing bot infrastructure, if you have any.
 Also,
 consider Telebot a highload-ready solution.
 I'll soon benchmark the most popular actions and if
 necessary, optimize against them without sacrificing API quality.